Azure/CanadaPubSecALZ/docs/architecture.md

 # Azure Landing Zones for Canadian Public Sector

 The purpose of the reference implementation is to guide Canadian Public Sector customers on building Landing Zones in their Azure environment.
-The reference implementation is based on [Cloud Adoption Framework for Azure][cafLandingZones] and provides an opininated implementation that enables ITSG-33 regulatory compliance by using [NIST SP 800-53 Rev. 4][nist80053r4Policyset] and [Canada Federal PBMM][pbmmPolicyset] Regulatory Compliance Policy Sets.
+The reference implementation is based on [Cloud Adoption Framework for Azure][cafLandingZones] and provides an opinionated implementation that enables ITSG-33 regulatory compliance by using [NIST SP 800-53 Rev. 4][nist80053r4Policyset] and [Canada Federal PBMM][pbmmPolicyset] Regulatory Compliance Policy Sets.

 Architecture supports up to **Treasury Board of Canada Secretariat (TBS) Cloud Profile 3** - Cloud Only Applications.
-This proflie is applicable to Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) with [characteristics][cloudUsageProfiles]:
+This profile is applicable to Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) with [characteristics][cloudUsageProfiles]:

 * Cloud-based services hosting sensitive (up to Protected B) information
 * No direct system to system network interconnections required with GC data centers